nishi2go/maximo-liberty-docker/README.md

--R | --remove-only      Remove images without building when an image exists in repository -c | --use-custom-image Build a custom image for Maximo installation container -v | --verbose          Output verbosity in docker build -s | --skip-db          Skip to build and remove a DB image -h | --help             Show this help textt
+-R | --remove-only      Remove images without building when an image exists in repository -c | --use-custom-image Build a custom image for Maximo installation container -v | --verbose          Output verbosity in docker build -s | --skip-db          Skip to build and remove a maxdb image -h | --help             Show this help textt
 ```